meet our TEACHING ARTIST Staff / 2024-2025 SCHOOL YEAR

-Femmel de la Rosa has been with Dance to Unite since 2015.
-She started as an Assistant Teacher Intern, progressed to Lead Teacher and has been part of our Teaching Artists staff since 2017.
+Femmel de la Rosa has been a teaching artist for Dance to Unite for over a decade!
+Since 2015 when she started as an Assistant Teacher Intern, progressed to Lead Teacher and has been part of our Teaching Artists staff since 2017.
 She specializes in social Latin dance such as: Salsa, Bachata, and Merengue.
 She has a minor in dance with a concentration in choreography and improvisation from Lehman College.
 Also, she organizes and choreographs dance routines for talent shows in her Hispanic community and the school where she teaches English as a New Language during the day.

 “Dance to Unite is by far the best part of my week.
 I’m so grateful to be part of an organization that allows me to share what I love and gives kids the opportunity to be part of something that teaches kindness, unity, and dance.”

-Tess McCharen has been working for Dance to Unite for 5 years now.
+Tess McCharen has been a teaching artist with Dance to Unite for eight years!
 She started as an intern in 2018 and has been part of our Teaching Artists staff since 2019.
-Tess is a professionally dancer in NYC, who has danced for the Limón company, White Wave Dance, Larry Keigwin, and many more.
+Tess is a professionall dancer in NYC, who has danced for the Limón company, White Wave Dance, Larry Keigwin, and many more.
 She loves teaching and sharing dance with others, especially the students she has the privilege of working with.
 Her favorite part of Dance to Unite is seeing the growth of the students as they learn valuable life principles through dance.

 "Dance to Unite is investing in the celebration of unity and a future of peace.”

-Kate Engelhart was born and raised in Hunterdon County, New Jersey where she developed a love of dance from a young age.
-While training in classical ballet and contemporary at the Mill Ballet School in Lambertville, NJ, she had opportunities to dance professionally with the Roxey Ballet Company as well as participate in community outreach and diversity programs.
+Kate Engelhart has been a Dance to Unite teaching artist for the last seven years!
+Kate was born and raised in Hunterdon County, New Jersey where she developed a love of dance from a young age.
+While training in classical ballet and contemporary dance at the Mill Ballet School in Lambertville, NJ, she had opportunities to dance professionally with the Roxey Ballet Company as well as participate in community outreach and diversity programs.
 Kate cultivated a deep appreciation for diversity through seeing dancers from around the world come together to share their art.

-Kate moved to New York City to pursue a degree in Nursing and is forever grateful to have found Dance to Unite along the way in the spring of 2018.
-She has joined Dance to Unite’s internship programs and progressed from an assistant teacher to co-lead teacher to joining the staff of Dance to Unite as a teaching artist, trainer in the Dance to Unite Teaching Method and as the organization’s coordinator and administrator.
+Kate moved to New York City to pursue a degree in Nursing and is forever grateful to have found Dance to Unite in the spring of 2018.
+She joined Dance to Unite through the internship program and progressed from an assistant teacher to co-lead teacher to teaching artist and trainer in the Dance to Unite Teaching Method.
+Kate has been the organization’s coordinator and administrator since 2019.

-Kate continues her work with Dance to Unite while working full time as a Registered Nurse on an Acute Inpatient Solid Organ Transplant Unit in Manhattan.
-She is currently pursuing a graduate degree in Nursing Education.
+Kate continues her work with Dance to Unite while working full time as a Registered Nurse in Manhattan.
+She achieved her Certified Clinical Transplant Nurse certification and is currently pursuing a graduate degree in Nursing Education.
 Kate hopes to combine her passions for community, education, culture, and health for the betterment and investment of youth.

 “Dance to Unite is reaffirming the purpose of art/dance by bringing everyone together and telling stories of community.”